mpociot/blacksmith/README.md

 ### Update Metadata

-Update the metadata of the current site, and return an update collection of the `Site` object or throws an exception if errors occur.
+Update the metadata of the current site, and return an updated `Server` object or throws an exception if errors occur.

 ```php
 $server = $server->updateMetadata($server_name, $ip_address, $private_ip_address, $size);